 - Tissue microarrays are created at HFGCC from a library of more than 5,000 formalin-fixed paraffin embedded donor tissue blocks, representing 58 tissues (e.g. ovary, skin, prostate, lung, breast).
 Tissue microarrays are provided free of charge for Wistar Cancer Center members.
 Orders for TMA are placed and monitored though a dedicated application in CDETweb® Toolbox, which requires an account.
 Procurement of single tissue section slides and scrolls from the same repository can also be arranged.

 For pricing information, visit iLab or contact the managing director.

-This facility is supported in part by a Cancer Center Support Grant (CCSG) awarded by the National Cancer Institute (NCI) to The Wistar Institute Cancer Center.
+This facility is supported in part by a Cancer Center Support Grant (CCSG) awarded by the National Cancer Institute (NCI) to the Ellen and Ronald Caplan Cancer Center.